 “With a donkey’s jawbone I have made donkey’s of them.
 With a donkey’s jawbone I have killed a thousand men.”
 Judges 15:16

 Who would have thought that a donkey’s skeleton could still be used for killing a thousand men.
 God is our strength and our everything.
-Utter a prayer for strength whenever you need His presence.
+Utter a prayers for strength whenever you need His presence.
 We should never be dismayed on the situation we are in right now, rest in the Lord and let Him take control of our lives, we are imperfect but our God is perfect.

 “Let us, therefore, make every effort to enter that rest,… For the word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”
 Hebrews 4:11-12

 Be it a jawbone, be it ashes, God has His purpose and plan for all creation.
 With Him, nothing is impossible, just draw near to Him and let yourself be in the nucleus of God’s will.
 He has the power over every single thing here on earth.
-It is only right to say prayer for strength and offer them to the Lord.
+It is only right to say prayers for strength and offer them to the Lord.